How To Make A Good Charitable Choice On Giving Tuesday — And Beyond

 Hollander says it's worth keeping in mind that there are plenty of worthwhile causes for which evidence is necessarily going to be slim.
 Take charities that support research and other activities to prepare for future pandemics.
 "It's going to be very challenging to say with certainty, 'Here is the likelihood that there will be a pandemic of a particular sort a hundred years from now, and here's the evidence that this particular way to approach preparing is the most effective,'" she says.
 There's not going to be an evidence base on par with the evidence for, say, malaria prevention efforts.
 And yet, says Hollander, the effort to prevent future pandemics could be a much more cost-effective area to which to direct your charitable donations.

-In fact there's an organization called Open Philanthropy Project that specializes in identifying and vetting potential opportunities for foundations and other large-scale donors that could bring a high reward — even if there's also a high risk that the effort won't pan out.
+In fact an organization that GiveWell helped launch called the Open Philanthropy Project specializes in identifying and vetting initiatives that could bring a high reward — even if there's also a high risk that the effort won't pan out.
+(The recommendations are intended for several large-scale donors who also helped found the Open Philanthropy Project.
+But the organization, which is now independent, makes its findings available to the public.)

 And even GiveWell offers a list of "standout charities" that seem promising but that don't have enough evidence behind them to put them in its top charities list.